OreOliciouZ/DiscordBot.md/README.md

 # DiscordBot.md
 Basic Discord Bot files written in JS

-* Download Visual Studio Code
+* Download and install Node JS and Visual Studio Code
 * Unpack the Zip
 * Open Visual Studio Code
 * Drag and Drop the folder to Visual Studio Code